SimonGeorgeNZ/Milestone_three/README.md

 - Interactive map with location pins of reviewed cities

-- Featured city on the landing page that's been reviewed the most
+- Featured aspects on the landing page for cities/restaurants/attractions that have been reviewed the most

 - Add photos to reviews

 # Resources and technologies used #

 I developed this on Gitpod using Heroku as a deployment site and MongoDB as a database.
 The code is HTML, CSS and Python with a small amount of Javascript.
 I used Materialise for a number of components including the navbar, search feature and cards.
-Below are resources I have used to help develope my site
+Below are resources I have used to help develop my site

 - [Stack Overflow](https://stackoverflow.com/)
 - [Slask](https://slack.com/intl/en-gb/)